eLabBlog

 How the eLabNext Platform Receives HL7 Messages

-eLabNext, a digital lab platform used by a wide array of laboratories that allows tracking of sample information and test results, can receive HL7 data messages within a user’s digital lab space and translate this into a sample record for processing.
+eLabNext, a digital lab platform used by a wide array of laboratories that allows tracking of sample information and test results, can receive HL7 data messages within a user’s digital lab space and translate this into a sample record for processing

 This capability allows your lab to seamlessly receive physician testing orders, complete with a unique barcode identifier.
 The automated process reduces data loss and errors as the lab processes samples.